Raptors OK mentally, Warriors shaky physically in NBA Finals

 The Warriors aren’t quite sure, at least as it relates to their health.

-They are hoping Kevin Durant is close to returning from a seven-game absence with a strained right calf, and that Klay Thompson’s hamstring injury wasn’t serious after he limped off the court early in the fourth quarter Sunday.
-They also could be without Kevon Looney, who has been their best center in the postseason, after he sustained an injury to his chest or shoulder and sat out the second half of Game 2.
+They are hoping Kevin Durant is close to returning from a seven-game absence with a strained right calf, and that Klay Thompson can play after he limped off the court early in the fourth quarter Sunday.
+The Warriors said Thompson had an MRI exam Monday that indicated a mild left hamstring strain and that he would be listed as questionable for Game 3.

+They will be without Kevon Looney, who has been their best center in the postseason.
+He will be out indefinitely because of a non-displaced cartilage fracture on the right side of his ribcage that he sustained in Game 2.

-So the Warriors were in no condition to dance their way back across the border in this first NBA Finals to be played outside the U.S. — in fact, DeMarcus Cousins posted an Instagram picture of he and Andre Iguodala being moved through the airport in wheelchairs.
+So the Warriors were in no condition to dance their way back across the border in this first NBA Finals to be played outside the U.S. — in fact, DeMarcus Cousins posted an Instagram picture of him and Andre Iguodala being moved through the airport in wheelchairs.

-But they wouldn’t have even in peak condition.
+But they wouldn’t have been too excited even in peak condition.
 They’ve played in so many series during their run to five straight finals that they understand better than anyone how momentum works.

 “It swings so much.
 They’ve gone through it, too, when they were down 0-2 last series and won four straight games,” Iguodala said.
 “We won two games at home and went to Houston and lost two and everyone thought the world was ending, especially with our team.
 Certain things that we pick up along the way, that experience will help us with emotional swings from game to game in this series.”